 The cheese ring enjoyed a resurgence in popularity when the Carters were in the White House.
 During those years, you couldn't go to an event in Georgia with more than three people present and not find this cheese ring on the buffet.

 And with good reason.
 It's downright fantastic.
 Again, as I've said so many times before, here's that combination of sweet and salt that Southerners love.
 The savory, salty cheese, onion, and mayonnaise combined with the sweet strawberry preserves.
 Deliciousness on a cracker, y'all.

-Make this for your sweetheart for Valentine’s Day.
-You’re gonna love it.
+Make this for your next get together with friends.
+You're gonna love it.
 I promise.

 Start by toasting the pecans in the oven at 350 degrees or in a dry skillet over medium heat.
 Let them cool while you proceed with the recipe.
 Set aside 2 tablespoons of pecans for garnish.

 Oh, and I cannot stress enough that you should not use the packaged shredded cheese in this recipe.
-It just won’t work.
+It just won't work.
+The coating on the packaged stuff keeps it from sticking together.
 You must have freshly grated cheese.
 Got it?
 Okay.